 f.
 HIVE Contact Houses.
-The Directory of Tri-Service HIVE Contact Houses can be found here.
+The Directory of Tri-Service HIVE Contact Houses lists all contacts.

-81.056.
+81.088.
 Welfare Data.
 The UWO is the focal point for receiving and compiling data on welfare trends within the unit, which should then be reported, along with other suitable data, at the WMC.
 Separate reports could be compiled using a summary of the numbers and categories of unit cases being dealt with by the AWS.

-81.057.
+81.089.
 Welfare Records.
 Units are responsible for the recording, retention, and access to welfare records in accordance with Part 5 of this AGAI.

-81.0589.
-Family Mentors/Emergency Family Support.
+81.090.
+Family Mentors.
 Units may wish to consider maintaining a list of experienced families who could assist in mentoring newly joined families on arrival in station.
 In addition, a list of 'reliable families' (also known as a 'trusted friends' scheme) may also be developed to help in crisis situations by providing sympathy, support, and emergency childcare.
-Such families, if not identified but the SP and family themselves, must have full and proper clearance checks made, in accordance with the Disclosure and Barring guidance in para 81.047.d. above, before they can temporarily look after children.
-Permission of the family will also be required before such checks are carried out.

-81.059.
+81.091.
 Reducing Stress on Welfare Staff.
-Much of the work unit welfare staff encounter will be new and uncomfortable to deal with.
-It is recognised that they will require regular opportunities to manage stress by discussing confidential issues and the handling of individual cases outside the unit.
-UWOs are encouraged to develop close working relationships with their local Army Welfare Workers (AWW) to discuss case issues within a confidential environment.
-This will help and reassure the UWO that the actions proposed are correct and provide an opportunity to explore and express personal distress, difficulties, or lack of motivation.
+Much of the work unit welfare staff encounter will be new, uncomfortable to deal with and may affect mental wellbeing.
+To mitigate the additional stresses of their role, unit welfare staff or welfare teams are encouraged to seek independent and specialist support via self-referral, through direct engagement with local Army Welfare Workers (AWWs).
+This provides welfare staff with the opportunity to regularly discuss any difficulties they encounter, concerns they have and/or express/explore personal distress within a confidential environment.
 The unit Padre and/or MO can also be used for a similar purpose.
 Eligible staff should bid for the Care for Carers Course.
-Further details available from BAS staff on APSG-PersSvcs-BAS-SO2@mod.gov.uk.
+Further details are available from BAS staff on APSG-PersSvcs-BAS-SO2@mod.gov.uk or see the latest edition of Welfare Matters.